Some personnel ‘advised to leave’ US military base in Qatar: Report

 Last year, more than a week before the US launched air strikes on Iran, some personnel and families were moved off US bases in the Middle East.
 After the US attacks in June, Iran launched a missile attack on the base in Qatar.

-A senior Iranian official earlier said Tehran had warned regional countries it would strike US military bases in case of an attack by Washington.
+Reuters quoted a senior Iranian official as saying that Tehran had warned regional countries it would strike US military bases in case of an attack by Washington.

+“Tehran has told regional countries – from Saudi Arabia and UAE to Turkiye – that US bases in those countries will be attacked if US targets Iran… asking these countries to prevent Washington from attacking Iran,” the unnamed senior Iranian official said.

+The comments follow US President Donald Trump’s threats to intervene militarily in Iran over the bloodshed during nationwide protests.
+Trump called on Iranians to take over state institution, promising that “help is on the way”.

-The 24-hectare (59-acre) base, in the desert outside the capital Doha, is the forward headquarters for US Central Command, which directs US military operations in a huge swath of territory stretching from Egypt in the west to Kazakhstan in the east.
+The 24-hectare (59-acre) Al Udeid base, in the desert outside the capital Doha, is the forward headquarters for US Central Command, which directs US military operations in a huge swath of territory stretching from Egypt in the west to Kazakhstan in the east.

+In January, US Central Command said it had opened a new coordination cell (MEAD-CDOC) at Al Udeid, in coordination with regional partners, to enhance integrated air and missile defence.
+The new cell would improve how regional forces coordinate and share air and missile responsibilities across the Middle East.